 In December 2009, the Company raised approximately \$922,000, net of transaction costs and expenses, from the private placement of debentures and warrants.
-This private placement is discussed in greater detail in Note 4 to our financial statements in this report.
+This private placement is discussed in greater detail in Note 4 to the financial statements included in this report.